gmisail/moxlang/README.md

 a simple syntax which compiles directly into C (which in turn compiles into machine code.)
 Since it compiles into C, it is painless to interface with native C code (and for C to interface with Mox code.)

 Mox's syntax is similar to that of Lua with hints of Java and Haxe.
-There is manual memory management, however all pointer manipulation is done under the hood (the compiler manages pointers for you for ease-of-use and safety)
+There is manual memory management, however all pointer manipulation is done under the hood (the compiler manages pointers for you for ease-of-use and safety.)

 **Mox in its current state is very much an experiment, and is in no state ready to be used in production.**